danielroe/roe.dev/content/blog/governance-and-abuse.md

 ## A community of choice

-First, an open-source community is made up of people who **choose** to be part of it.
+First, an open source community is made up of people who **choose** to be part of it.
 I _love_ that.
 I think this freedom of choice unlocks some wonderful things that we should rightly aspire to:

 * **No barrier to entry**.
 No interview to start.
 No necessary privileged background.
 No special career path.
 You are welcome here.
 * **No power games**.
 Do what inspires you, not what you _have_ to do.
 Contribution to open source should not be a millstone around your neck.